 - Lawn Repair: During the spring and summer months, you’re likely to use the lawn more often.
 This can cause wear or damage, especially if you have children or pets.
 It’s a good idea to keep rotating the areas you use to minimise wear in one area.
 Any areas of heavy use should be watered, aerated and fertilised to help them recover.
 Only apply seed if the conditions allow or you have the time for watering, otherwise wait until the autumn for this.

 - Aeration: This beneficial task should be carried out in June, but only where required.
 Aeration can dry out the soil so just use a garden fork to work on any areas of high traffic.
 This will improve compact soil without drying out the rest of your lawn.

 - Watering: If you feel the lawn needs water, it’s important to consider timing.
 It’s a good idea to water in the morning, before the sun comes up.
 Watering lawns at night can leave them vulnerable to disease.

-Now you’ve learned about our top lawn care tips for this month, it’s a good time to go and tackle some of those tasks!
+Now you’ve learned about our top lawn care tips for June, it’s a good time to go and tackle some of those tasks before things really start to heat up in July!
 For more help and advice on lawn care throughout the year, check out our monthly lawn calendar.
 It’s full of advice for spring, summer, autumn and winter care.